day8/re-frame/docs/data-oriented-design.md

 ```clj
 (into [:div] (map render-item items)]
 ```
-No matter which way the hiccup-formatted data is created, it acts as "instructions" for Reagent's instructions.
+No matter which way the hiccup-formatted data is created, it acts as "instructions" for Reagent's interpeter.

 Back to re-frame.